General Dental Informtion

 tooth decay

-Tooth decay can be prevented by following a healthy diet and observing oral hygiene.
-It should be noted that tooth decay is not naturally reversible, and you need to visit a dentist to replace the damaged tissues.
+Tooth decay may be prevented by following a healthy diet and observing your own oral hygiene.
+It should be noted that tooth decay is not naturally reversible, and requires visiting a dentist to replace all damaged tissues.

 1-Why does biting hard foods sometimes cause bleeding gums?